-Students should make special note of the "Academic Dates" section beginning on Page 6 of this calendar as well as the table on this page.
+Students should make special note of the "Academic Dates" section beginning on Page 6.

 Students should also be aware that additional fees and/or interest will be charged when deadlines for payment of fees as contained herein are not met.